 You have substantial debt from a past medical issue.

-You care for a loved one with serious illnesses and face unexpected expenses.
+You care for a loved one with severe illnesses and incur unplanned costs.

 For more specific information about the hardship exemption for catastrophic health coverage, visit the health insurance marketplace website.

-As of 2019, Americans are no longer required to carry a form of health insurance or pay a penalty.
-You can, however, opt to purchase a catastrophic health insurance policy as a safety net for emergency situations.
+As of 2019, Americans are no longer required to carry a form of health insurance or pay the penalty.
+However, you can opt to purchase a catastrophic health insurance policy as a safety net for emergencies.

 Catastrophic health plans are available through the Health Insurance Marketplace for those who are eligible.
 Remember that if you are over 30, you must qualify for a hardship exemption.
-The forms are available on healthcare.gov, and you will need to show that you meet certain guidelines for financial hardship such as those described above.
+The forms are available on healthcare.gov, and you will need to show that you meet specific guidelines for financial hardship, such as those described above.